 Ornamental four-leaf clover likes a position in full sun to part shade, and is very easy to grow as long as it has adequate moisture.
 It can be grown in tubs and pots, at the front of borders, over paving or as a groundcover.

 (Note: Jackie grows her ornamental four-leaf clover in a pot.
-This is a good idea, as some clovers have a tendency to become weedy.)
+This is a good idea, as some clovers have a tendency to become weedy and can take over lawns.)

 Further information

-Ornamental four-leaf clover is very difficult to find, but it is easily propagated from a friend’s plant.
+Jackie’s Ornamental four-leaf clover (Trifolium repens ‘Purpurascens Quadrifolium’) is very difficult to find, but it is easily propagated from a friend’s plant.
+Or you may spot some in a lawn.
+Simply remove a section including about 1-2cm of the soil below containing the roots and plant it in a pot.